trevormorgan/git-katas/save-my-commit/README.md

 ## The task

-We just reset the `master` branch to the initial commit.
+We just reset the `main` branch to the initial commit.
 We will recover the lost work.

 1. Use `git log` to see that the history is brief
 2. Use `ls` to verify that `holygrail.txt` is not in the workspace